A Note on Efimov Nonlocal and Nonpolynomial Quantum Scalar Field Theory: Introduction

 Discussing the Schwinger--Dyson and the Schr\"{o}dinger equations on the one side and the ultraviolet $l$-depending form factors on the other, we briefly touch upon the FRG equations in the Wilson--Polchinski and the Wetterich--Morris forms (see \cite{kopbarsch,wipf2012statistical,rosten2012fundamentals,igarashi2009realization} for details) and also the discussion of the different coarse-graining procedures of degrees of freedom in a system \cite{rosten2012fundamentals}.
 This excursus is made for the sake of completeness.
 We note that in the framework of the nonlocal QFT the value $l^{-1}=\varLambda_{0}$ is considered to be constant and equal to the {\bf\emph{boundary value}} of the FRG flow variable.
-Also, in light of the appearance of the {\bf\emph{holographic picture}}, initially formulated in the context of the completely different quantum field models in papers \cite{maldacena1999large,witten1998anti,gubser1998gauge}, we briefly discuss the functional Hamilton--Jacobi (HJ) equation, which is the main equation in the holographic renormalization group (HRG) method just as the functional Wilson--Polchinski equation underlies one of the possible FRG version.
+Also, in light of the appearance of the quantum/classical duality, which in a sense is a holographic picture, initially appeared in completely different quantum field models in papers \cite{maldacena1999large,witten1998anti,gubser1998gauge}, we briefly discuss the functional Hamilton--Jacobi (HJ) equation, which is the main equation in the holographic renormalization group (HRG) method just as the functional Wilson--Polchinski equation underlies one of the possible FRG version.
 The HRG was developed as a geometrization of the field theoretic renormalization group in \cite{akhmedov1998remark}.
 The description of the HRG in terms of the HJ equation was presented in papers \cite{de2000holographic,verlinde2000rg}, see \cite{fukuma2003holographic} for more.
-From the latest (on now) papers in this field, we emphasize the article \cite{lizana2016holographic} partially devoted to the connection between HRG and FRG methods (also this question is briefly discussed in \cite{akhmedov2003notes,akhmedov2011hints,heemskerk2011holographic}).
+From the latest (on now) papers in this field, we emphasize the paper \cite{lizana2016holographic} partially devoted to the connection between HRG and FRG methods (also this question is briefly discussed in \cite{akhmedov2003notes,akhmedov2011hints,heemskerk2011holographic}).
+Our original approach is that we formulate the HJ equation in $D$-dimensional real (coordinate) space $x$.
+Instead of additional coordinates (extra dimensions), we introduce additional {\bf\emph{holographic}} scalar field (this idea is partially taken from \cite{doplicher2004generalized}).
+The additional coordinate will appear as the value of the delta-field (in terms of Dirac delta function) configuration of the holographic field.
+The justification of this approach is that it automatically allows formulating not only the HJ equation but also its expansion into the hierarchy of integro-differential equations for the corresponding (holographic) family of Green functions.
+A huge advantage of the HJ hierarchy over other hierarchies obtained from the different FRG flow equations is {\bf\emph{decomposition}} of the HJ hierarchy into the independent equations.
+Consequently, in principle, the HJ hierarchy can be solved in closed form.